rafipatel/Complete-TEXT_ANALYSIS-using-Python/README.md

 To complete the assignment we are expected to read "Text Analysis.docx" to find values for the following :-
 - Sentimental Analysis which includes:-
- Positivity Score
- Negative Score
- Polarity Score
- Subjectivity Score
+ Positivity Score, Negative Score, Polarity Score, Subjectivity Score

 - Analysis of Readability which includes:-
-Average Sentence Length
-Percentage of Complex words
+Average Sentence Length, Percentage of Complex words, Fog Index
-Fog Index

 - Complex Word Count
 - Word Count